josephcarragher/amdmemorytweak/README.md

 # Requirements

   - One or more AMD Radeon GPU's
-  - amdgpu-pro | ROCM (Verified working on amdgpu-pro 18.30)
+  - amdgpu-pro | ROCm (Verified working on amdgpu-pro 18.30)
   - Adrenaline (Verified working on v19.4.1/v19.5.x) (Windows Only)

 # Build (Linux)